jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

 The profile `QEMU` would inherit the settings from `VM` in the above example.

+..
+FIXME: link to build_with_profiles.rst

 .. _xml-description-adding-users:

-Adding users
+Adding Users
 ------------

-User accounts can be added or modified via the `users` element, which supports a list of multiple `user` sub-elements:
+User accounts can be added or modified via the `users` element, which supports a list of multiple `user` child elements:

 .. code-block:: xml